The Truth About Deadlifting & Growth: Safe Practices for Teens

 Some schools won’t accept a club if there’s not a large demand for it.
 Fortunately, many gyms provide weight training lessons for youth.
 If teens feel ready to compete, they should consider which powerlifting weight classes they fall under beforehand so the competition wouldn’t be too difficult or too easy for them.

 It’s essential for teens and parents to study the benefits and risks of deadlifting.
 This exercise brings an enjoyable and healthy challenge for young people since it builds confidence while contributing to their physical development.
-As long as teens practice proper technique, parents no longer have to think, “Does deadlifting stunt growth?” again.
+As long as teens practice proper technique, parents can stop worrying about whether deadlifting stunts growth.

 References